 - Pay a low deposit of £1, was £500.

 £1 Deposit Offer for 2023 Tours - Top-up deposit payment due by 30 September 2022

 Whether you want to add extra nights on either side of your tour, you want to upgrade your flight or hotel room, or you are hoping to enjoy a door-to-door airport transfer, we can help.

-Meet at our hotel in the hills in the Monti Lattari above Salerno.
+We fly to Naples and, on arrival, transfer to our hotel, the Hotel Scapolatiello, in the hills in the Monti Lattari above Salerno.

 |Hotel||Hotel Scapolatiello, Cava de' Tirreni|

 This morning we drive to Positano, where we visit the Roman Villa and museum, with its dazzling frescoes.
 Discovered under the church of Santa Maria Assunta, this villa maritima, one of many opulent coastal villas built along the Bay of Naples, may have been owned by the gladiator Posides who was a slave freed by the emperor Claudius.
 After a period of restoration, the villa has only recently been opened to the public.
 After lunch, we travel down the Amalfi Coast to Amalfi to explore the Cathedral of St. Andrew first built in the 9th century and which is admixture of different styles from its Arabic-Norman beginnings to the Renaissance and Baroque.
 The cathedral has magnificent bronze doors from the 11th century, the earliest in Italy after the Roman period, and a wonderful Romanesque campanile decorated with Majolica tiles and interlacing arches.
 We proceed to the Arabic style 13th century Cloister of Paradise which has a wonderful peristyle, as well as 13th century frescoes.

 Day 3 - Capri